AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ## Troubleshooting {#troubleshooting}

-**The [!UICONTROL Measure] tab is not visible**
+**No Measurement Data Available**

-The **[!UICONTROL Measure]** tab becomes available only after the background data setup queries triggered at project creation have completed.
+The **[!UICONTROL Measure]** tab may display "No Measurement Data Available" until the background data setup queries triggered at project creation have completed.
 This can take up to 24 hours.
-If the tab is still not visible after 24 hours, verify that your [!DNL AMC] instance has campaigns that ran within the last three months, which is the default lookback window used during campaign discovery.
-If eligible campaigns exist and the tab is still unavailable, check your campaign status in your [Amazon Ads account](https://advertising.amazon.com/sign-in){target="_blank"}.
+If the 'No Measurement Data Available' message persists after 24 hours, verify that your [!DNL AMC] instance has campaigns that ran within the last three months, as this is the default lookback window used during campaign discovery.
+If eligible campaigns exist and the message persists, check your campaign status in your [Amazon Ads account](https://advertising.amazon.com/sign-in){target="_blank"}.

 **No campaigns appear in the [!UICONTROL Campaign ID] dropdown**